 In 2016, with enhanced participation in the SHIP, the IOHA rewrote its mission statement to provide latitude to create active programs to help inspire optimal oral health for Idahoans through advocacy efforts, education, and continued collaborative partnerships.
 In 2017, the board of directors updated its long-range plan and reinforced its commitment to lead efforts to integrate oral health into primary care settings across Idaho.

-Efforts surrounding the key oral health integration initiative continued through 2018 and 2019 as the IOHA initiated efforts to create a statewide managed bi-directional referral service between medical and dental providers.
-The IOHA Referral Network test phase, managed over the summer of 2019, proved successful enough to expand to a larger pilot phase by late 2019.
+Efforts surrounding the key oral health integration initiative continue.
+In 2018, the IOHA initiated efforts to create a statewide managed bi-directional referral service between medical and dental providers.
+The IOHA Referral Network test phase in 2019-2020 proved successful enough to expand to a larger pilot phase by 2021.
 Also in 2019, the IOHA convinced the administration at Idaho’s first medical school, the Idaho College of Osteopathic Medicine (ICOM) to add oral health to its curriculum.
-With help from partners at the Idaho State University Dental Residency-Meridian Campus, oral health components should be integrated into the school’s curriculum by 2020.
-Advocacy efforts during 2019 included support of the Close the Gap Idaho initiative to expand Medicaid, support of the increase in Dental Medicaid reimbursement levels, and support of teledentistry.
+Advocacy efforts during 2019-2020 included support of the Close the Gap Idaho initiative to expand Medicaid, support of the increase in Dental Medicaid reimbursement levels, and support of teledentistry.
 In late 2019, the IOHA board revived the Healthy Me is Cavity-Free initiative by creating a new ad hoc committee charged with addressing the issue of caries in Idaho children ages 0-5.
 Key partners in this effort include: the Idaho Head Start Association, Delta Dental of Idaho, MCNA, the Idaho Oral Health Program, ISU Dental Hygiene, the Idaho Dental Hygienists’ Association, the Idaho Society of Pediatric Dentists, and other oral health champions.

 What’s the difference between the IOHA, the IOHP, and the IOHN?
 The IOHA (Idaho Oral Health Alliance) is the only statewide nonprofit that advocates for optimal oral health for Idahoans.
 The IOHP (Idaho Oral Health Program) is the state program under the Department of Health and Welfare that oversees the collection of data and provides oversight for oral health programming in each of the seven Idaho public health districts.
 The IOHN (Idaho Oral Health Network) is a grassroots community effort that has groups in each of the seven Idaho public health districts where citizens who are oral health champions come together to identify community-based oral health problems then work together to find solutions.
 The IOHN is managed by the IOHP with support from the IOHA!
 Click here for a visual representation of the relationships between the three entities.